No charges filed after police shot an 11-year-old who called for help, officials say

 In the suit, the family called for Capers and Indianola Police Chief Ronald Sampson to be fired, as they have repeatedly asked for body camera footage of the incident to be released.

-NPR's Bill Chappel and Emma Bowman contributed to this report. contributed to this story
+NPR's Bill Chappell and Emma Bowman contributed to this report. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.